-How to get and maintain whiter teeth
+How to get and maintain healthier and whiter teeth

 Over time, teeth start to discolour, this is an unfortunate consequence of getting older and is typically due to the foods and drinks consumed on a day to day basis that affect the enamel and dentine in the tooth and contribute to plaque build-up.

-Maintaining a white smile is not as easy as it sounds.
+Maintaining a healthy, white smile is not as easy as it sounds.
 Teeth whitening treatment overseen by a professional dentist is the most effective way to ensure whiter teeth.
 An initial check-up is recommended to determine whether your teeth are suitable for whitening.
 Some dentists offer at-home teeth whitening, others offer in practice teeth whitening, and some dental surgeries offer both.

-Once you’ve had teeth whitening, or if you’re lucky enough to have a naturally white smile, oral hygiene could help reduce the discolouration of teeth overtime and maintain your pearly whites for longer.
+Once you’ve had teeth whitening, or if you’re lucky enough to have a naturally white smile, oral hygiene could help reduce the discolouration of teeth overtime and maintain your healthy, pearly whites for longer.
 A good daily oral routine involves brushing teeth thoroughly twice a day with a fluoride toothpaste, across all surfaces for at least two minutes to remove bacteria.